Autoequivalences of toric surfaces

 where $\Pic(X)$ are the line bundle twists, $\Aut(X)$ surface automorphisms and $\IZ[1]$ the shifts of complexes.

 Sometimes, $\Aut(\DDD(X))$ is strictly larger than $A(X)$.
 For example, when $X$ is an abelian surface there will always be the non-standard original Fourier-Mukai transform (see \cite{mukai}).
-Another source for non-standard equivalances are \emph{spherical objects} in $\DDD(X)$, i.e.\ objects $S\in\DDD(X)$ such that $\Hom^\bullet(S,S)=\kk\oplus\kk[-2]$ and $S\otimes\omega_X\cong S$.
-A crucial example is given by $S=\ko_C$, where $C\subset X$ is a smooth, rational curve with $C^2=-2$.
-We refer the reader to \cite{ST} or \cite{HuyFM} for this, as well as for the fact that there is a canonically associated autoequivalence $\TTT_S\colon\DDD(X)\isom\DDD(X)$, the \emph{spherical twist}.
+Another source for non-standard equivalences are the \emph{spherical twists} $\TTT_S$ introduced in \cite{ST}; we refer to \cite[\S8]{HuyFM} for a concise presentation.
+These are built from \emph{spherical objects} in $\DDD(X)$, i.e.\ objects $S\in\DDD(X)$ such that $\Hom^\bullet(S,S)=\kk\oplus\kk[-2]$ and $S\otimes\omega_X\cong S$.
+A crucial example is given by $S=\ko_C$, where $C\subset X$ is a smooth, rational curve with self-intersection number $C^2=-2$.

 Let us introduce some notation: